JSantana20/pca-eigenfaces/Deep Learning/Capillaroscopy project/README.md

 As a first step towards the development of this tool, the team plans for it to function as a pedagogical tool for medicine students.
 Going to a more technical field, the U-Net architecture is being implemented for the segmentation of capillaroscopy samples in order to obtain a binarized image that could provide key information about the presence of features such as tortuosities or avascular zones.

+Up to October the 4th, 2022, the net processes 256x256 RGB retinography images.
+Normalization layers will be added to improve performance, as well as "context" padding to enhance segmentation of features near the image's borders.